-When growing king trumpets, you can expect a large harvest of meaty and delicious mushrooms.
+King Trumpets (Pleurotus eryngii) produce large flushes of meaty and delicious mushrooms that are earthy, aromatic, and savory.
 However, unlike other oyster varieties, king trumpets can be more difficult because they prefer cooler temperatures and are prone to drying out or stopping their growth if humidity is not maintained in the early stages.
 They also do not reliably produce second flushes, but may if temperature and humidity conditions are well controlled.

 Your king trumpet fruiting block kit is an amended sawdust block that has been completely colonized by mycelium.
 Before opening your bag at all, you should observe your block closely through the plastic.
-You want to watch for the development of baby king trumpets (called 'pinsets' by mushroom growers.)
+You want to watch for the development of baby mushrooms (also called 'pins' or 'pinsets').

 Once your block has developed pins, you want to cut around the circumference of the bag one to two inches above the block while leaving a two-inch section uncut.
 This should allow the bag to form a clamshell-type enclosure around the block.
 You should be able to both cover the block with the bag and pull it back to reveal the block to the open air.